My Roles // Visual/UI Designer, Design System Creator & Manager, Illustrator, UX Contributor

 United Income was a financial planning and wealth management solution founded in the summer of 2016 and acquired by Capital One in 2019.
 We combined technology, algorithms, models, methodology, and a team of wealth management experts to analyze the interrelationships of our customers' financial decisions in new ways.
 The financial planning and investment strategy solutions we produced with this approach improved our ability to build wealth for these folks over the course of their lives.
 Our tools were especially useful for folks approaching and transitioning into retirement.

-Over the course of my four years at the company, the application evolved from a fairly simple UI to an absolutely insane one.
-The design system grew with it—sometimes for the better and sometimes not!
+Over the course of my four years at the company, the application evolved from a fairly simple interface to an absolutely insane one.
+Below are some examples of the design system we built to support the application as well as some key experience notes and improvements.

 Here is a link to the archive of this design system stored by my friend and front-end developer counterpart James Ives.
 He also wrote an article about how we created the system.

-Here are a few short videos that show some of the interaction design and motion design we included in the application.
+Here are a few images and short videos that show some of the functionality, interaction design, and motion design we included in the application.

 Compare Plans functionality